 Here’s a little story of some mysterious server failures I had to debug a year ago.
 The servers would run okay for a while, then eventually start crashing.
 After that, trying to run practically anything on the machines failed with “No space left on device” errors, but the filesystem only reported a few gigabytes of files on the ~20GB disks.

 The problem turned out to be caused by a log shipper.
-This was a Ruby app that read in log files, sent the
+This was a Ruby app that read in log files, sent the data to a

-closed.
-The app was letting Ruby’s automatic garbage collector clean up the
+was letting Ruby’s automatic garbage collector clean up the

 File objects, instead.
+Trouble is,

-File objects don’t use much memory, so the log shipper could theoretically keep millions
+File objects don’t use much memory, so the log shipper could

-of log files open before a collection was needed.
+theoretically keep millions of log files open before a collection was needed.

 *nix filesystems decouple filenames from file data.
-File data on disk can have multiple filenames pointing to
+File data on disk can have multiple filenames pointing to it

-du (“disk usage”) command finds files using directory listings, so it didn’t see the
+du (“disk usage”) command finds files using directory listings, so it

 lsof (“list open files”).